 Most of us want to know the Bible better, and if that’s you this page is for you.

 - the Bible in One Year – created by Nicky Gumbel and part of Alpha International.
 It has its own website here.
 It has a phone app if you want it, or you can receive daily emails, and there are three options: Classic, Youth and Express.
+This is also available as a printed book.

 - YouVersion: this has an app which allows you to read the Bible, receive a verse of the day and follow a reading plan of your choice (including the Bible in One Year).
 I didn’t look at all the available reading plans but there seem to be wide variety of them.